-System measuring Wales' school performance scrapped
+Education: System measuring Wales' school performance scrapped

 'Are the teachers nice?'

-"Because I'm only looking at primary schools, I think league tables for how the kids do isn't quite on my mind yet because it's more 'is she going to be looked after?' and 'is she going to enjoy it?' and 'are the teachers nice?," she said.
+"Because I'm only looking at primary schools, I think league tables for how the kids do isn't quite on my mind yet because it's more 'is she going to be looked after?' and 'is she going to enjoy it?' and 'are the teachers nice?'," she said.

 Former teacher Sam, who has a three-and-a-half-year-old son starting nursery in September, said: "I personally don't take loads of notice of all those sort of things [school ratings].